Blogs How to Run Employee Phish...

 April 14, 2026

 Modern phishing attacks are highly sophisticated and deeply personalized.
-Attackers use AI-generated lures, multi-channel tactics, and detailed research to craft convincing messages that bypass even the most advanced technical filters.
-Defending against these threats requires an equally sophisticated, predictive strategy.
-A true phishing guru understands that you can't stop what you can't see.
-Building a resilient defense means looking beyond the inbox and analyzing the full context of human risk.
-By correlating behavioral data with identity systems and threat intelligence, you can anticipate where attackers will strike next and proactively strengthen your most vulnerable points before they are exploited.
+Attackers use AI-generated lures and detailed research to bypass even the best technical filters.
+This means your defense strategy must be just as advanced.
+A simple pass-fail score on your employee phishing simulations is no longer enough.
+To build a resilient defense, you must look beyond the inbox and analyze the full context of human risk.
+By correlating behavioral data with threat intelligence, you can predict where attackers will strike and proactively strengthen your most vulnerable points.

 Phishing is a deceptive practice where attackers impersonate a trusted entity in an electronic communication, like an email or text message.
 The goal is to trick the recipient into revealing sensitive information such as login credentials, credit card numbers, or company data.
 It’s more than just a nuisance; it's the most frequent way bad actors break into organizations.
 These attacks serve as the initial entry point for more devastating incidents, including ransomware, data exfiltration, and widespread system compromise.